 The Demise of the East River Ferry

 The original East River Ferry service was launched in 2011.
-It was a part of a 3-year pilot program to provide year-round ferry service between East 34th Street and Pier 11 in Manhattan, Long Island City in Queens, Greenpoint, North Williamsburg, South Williamsburg, and the DUMBO neighborhood in Brooklyn, and seasonal weekend service to Governor’s Island, according to the Mayor's press office.
+It was a part of a three-year pilot program to provide year-round ferry service between East 34th Street and Pier 11 in Manhattan, Long Island City in Queens, Greenpoint, North Williamsburg, South Williamsburg, the DUMBO neighborhood in Brooklyn, and seasonal weekend service to Governor’s Island, according to the Mayor's press office.
 The success of the ferry service led to increased stops and service.

 New York residents and visitors alike loved the East River Ferry.
 In fact, in 2016, the ferry service saw the largest ridership in its history.
 Riders enjoyed the spectacular Manhattan skyline views, brought their bikes on board, and made the trip a family outing.
 Others used the ferry to go to work.

 The East River ferry service ran from Manhattan to Brooklyn and Queens across, of course, the East River.

 The Current East River Ferry Route

 As part of the transformation of New York City's waterfront into play-space, now you can enjoy even more frequent ferry service between Manhattan and four very cool waterfront neighborhoods in Brooklyn and Queens: DUMBO, Williamsburg, Greenpoint, and Queens, Long Island City.